lkzeric/Embedded_System/3_Optimization_Examples/README.md

 # Optimization Examples
-# 1. Optimize the efficiency of flashing firmware
+# 1. Optimize the Efficiency of Flashing Firmware
 - Original Version
     1. When flashing the firmware, all physical blocks in NAND Flash must be erased to reset the data storage state.
 Physical blocks are the basic unit to erase in NAND Flash.
 In this version, the controller issues the erase command to one specific block at a time and does not issue the next erase command until the previous block has been fully erased.
 If there are four channels, there will be four corresponding busy latencies.
 The illustration is as follows:
     ![Flash_FW_1](../Image/3_Optimization_Examples/Flash_FW_1.png)